openvmi/vmipy/README.md

 ## Note

-To reduce the installation issue, please install the below dependency by maunal if necessary:
+To reduce the installation issue, please install the below dependency by maunal if need to use `ohand` or  `gforce` SDK:

 * bleak==0.20.2
 * bleak-winrt==1.2.0